ParabolInc/parabol/docs/epics/0001_Action_Epic_MVTP.md

 # Epic: Minimum Viable Testable Product ("MVTP")

-In this epic, we'll realize a set of job-stories to enable testing agenda feedback with our most important early stakeholders: the organizational development consultant, a manager at a Fortune 500 firm, and a product manager at a post-Series A startup.
+In this epic, we'll realize a set of job-stories to enable testing for feedback with our most important early stakeholders: the organizational development consultant, a manager at a Fortune 500 firm, and a product manager at a post-Series A startup.